You know your kids have a lot on their minds. They may need to finish school and look for their first real job.

 Dental and vision plans work differently than your other health insurance.
 Ask these plans if your adult child is covered.

 If your 19- to 26-year-old is trying to decide which insurance plan to go with -- yours or one offered by your child's job -- take a close look at the type of plan being offered.
 If your child chooses to stay on your employer plan, he or she will be enrolled in the same plan you have.

 Here are some options you might have to think about if your child chooses not to stay on your plan and buy his or her own plan:

 - PPO.
 These letters stand for preferred provider organization.
-In this type of plan, your child can see a doctor that's in or out of the plan's network.
-But your child will pay more if the doctor is out of network.
+In this type of plan, your child can see a doctor that's in or out of the plan's network and usually will not need a referral to see a specialist.
+But your child will pay more -- often substantially more -- if the doctor is out-of-network.